 ECO creates a legal obligation on energy suppliers to improve the energy efficiency of households through the establishment of three distinct targets:

-the Carbon Emissions Reduction Obligation which focuses on hard to treat homes and, in particular, measures that cannot be fully funded through the Green Deal.
+The Carbon Emissions Reduction Obligation (CERO) which focuses on hard-to-treat homes and, in particular, measures that cannot be fully funded through the Green Deal.
 Solid wall insulation and hard-to-treat cavity wall insulation are two examples.
 Other insulation measures and connections to district heating systems are also eligible if they are promoted as part of a package that includes solid wall insulation or hard-to-treat cavity wall insulation.

-the Home Heating Cost Reduction Obligation under which suppliers provide measures which improve the ability of low income and vulnerable households to affordably heat their homes.
+The Home Heating Cost Reduction Obligation (HHCRO) under which suppliers provide measures which improve the ability of low income and vulnerable households to affordably heat their homes.

 Read more information on Energy Companies Obligation on Ofgem’s website.